Ranch Hands Are Here To Help with Your Cattle Drive Vacation

 Home Cooked Meals Ready to Eat

-Donna Lee, our amazingly skilled cook, is up at the crack of dawn well before our guests.
-Hours before the breakfast bell rings Donna is preparing enough delicious food for both our guests and ranch hands.
-Her work isn’t done with breakfast though, she prepares a lunch for when we are out all day or a tail gate lunch that we bring on cattle drives vacations.
-Donna is great to offer food that fits with many different diets such as gluten free food, diabetic issues, vegetarian preferences and just plain picky eaters.
+Our amazing cook is up at the crack of dawn hours before the breakfast bell rings preparing enough delicious food for guests and cowboys alike.
+Their work isn’t done with breakfast though, they prepare a lunch for when we are out all day or a tail gate lunch that we bring on cattle drives vacations.
+We offer food that fits with many different diets such as gluten free food, diabetic issues, vegetarian preferences and just plain picky eaters.
 Driving horses and cattle is a tiring job and requires good food to keep the body going.
-Between meal prep, serving, and cleanup Donna Lee has her hands full and serves as an important part of our team.
+Between meal prep, serving, and cleanup our cook has their hands full and serves as an important part of our team.

 While you’re out enjoying your cattle drive holiday and partake in the authentic cowboy experience our workers continue to work both with you and behind the scenes.
 An important aspect of our cattle drive vacations is allowing our enjoyable guests to become one of our team.
 You will work alongside and with us as we seek to achieve a common goal, whether herding cattle or providing the ranch with necessary maintenance, learning to rope on the front lawn, watching Jake brake horses in the round pen, branding calves or watching the kids ride their ponies after the days work is complete.